Awards and Recognition

 Boston Magazine "Top Doctors"

-CVI cardiologists, cardiac surgeons and vascular surgeons consistently receive recognition in Boston Magazine's annual "Top Doctors" survey.
-Those recognized in the most recent survey published in December 2013 include the following.
+Every year, Boston Magazine's annual "Top Doctors" survey recognizes numerous CVI cardiologists, cardiac surgeons and vascular surgeons.
+Those recognized in the most recent survey, published in December 2014, include:

 American Heart Association Awards